PIPERACILLIN AND TAZOBACTAM- piperacillin sodium and tazobactam sodium injection, powder, for solution

 Piperacillin and tazobactam for injection should not be added to blood products or albumin hydrolysates.
 Parenteral drug products should be inspected visually for particulate matter or discoloration prior to administration, whenever solution and container permit.

 The volume of reconstituted solution required to deliver the dose of piperacillin and tazobactam for injection is dependent on the weight of the child [see Dosage and Administration (2.4)].
-Reconstituted piperacillin and tazobactam solutions for single-dose vials should be further diluted in a compatible intravenous solution listed above.
+Reconstituted piperacillin and tazobactam for injection solutions for single-dose vials should be further diluted in a compatible intravenous solution listed above.

 1. Calculate patient dose as described in Table 2 above [see Dosage and Administration (2.4)].